Sal1316/my-employee-tracker-3000/README.md

 ## Description

-- The employee-tracker-3000 was crated to get some practical experience creating a 'Content Management System' that will allow the users to easily interact with the information that we will store in the database.
-The packages that we will be using are Node.js, Inquirer, and MySQL packages.
-We will be using MySQL/Sequelize to create, read, update and delete elements in the tables that we created in the DB.
-We used Inquirer because it uses JavaScript instead of sql syntax to communicate with the DB.
-The outcome is a CLI that the user will interact with to retrieve data, that will allow them to betterm make business decissions.
+- The Employee Tracker 3000 was created to gain practical experience in creating a 'Content Management System' that will allow users to easily interact with the information stored in the database.
+The packages we will be using are Node.js, Inquirer, and MySQL packages.
+We will be using MySQL/Sequelize to create, read, update, and delete elements in the tables that we have created in the database.
+We chose Inquirer because it uses JavaScript instead of SQL syntax to communicate with the database.
+The outcome is a CLI that users will interact with to retrieve data, enabling them to make better business decisions.

 ## Installation

-- To install this project and make it part of your repos, all you have to do in clone our provided repo and install the packages requried.
-For this application, we used inquirer, mysql2, an nodemon.
-The last is not necessary, but it helps with the development process because it keeps you from quiting and starting the app.
+- To install this project and make it a part of your repositories, all you have to do is clone our provided repository and install the required packages.
+For this application, we used Inquirer, MySQL2, and Nodemon.
+The last one is not necessary, but it helps with the development process because it prevents you from quitting and restarting the app.

 ## Usage